-While single-storey development is preferred, buildings of up to two storeys in height are appropriate, provided that their height and bulk does not adversely impact existing neighbouring development and neighbouring amenity.
+While single-storey development is preferred, buildings of up to two storeys in height are appropriate in this Policy Area, provided that their height and bulk does not adversely impact existing neighbouring development and neighbouring amenity.
 Landscaping should also be used to soften the visual impact of the second storey.